 The WMHI CoP is used across the industry by many stakeholders.
 To seek the views of such a wide range of people it was agreed to conduct an online survey.
-The survey was disseminated through UKRLG boards and sub-boards, the Chartered Institution of Highways and Transportation (CIHT) website and social media, and the TRL website and social media to ensure as wide a reach as possible.
+The survey was disseminated through UKRLG boards and sub-boards, CIHT website and social media and TRL website and social media to ensure as wide a reach as possible.
 To maximise the response rate, the original survey deadline was extended by two weeks.

 The survey was accessed by a total of 164 individuals, 65 of whom completed the survey in full.
-The remaining 99 gave partial responses.
-An analysis of the partial responses indicated that most respondents were completing the initial consent questions and simple job description questions (e.g. Who do you work for?
-Where are you based?) before dropping out of the survey when the more detailed open-response questions were presented.
+The remaining 99 reflects partial responses.
+An analysis of the partial responses indicated that most respondents were completing the initial consent questions and simple job description questions (e.g. who do you work for? where are you based?) before dropping out of the survey when the more detailed open-response questions were presented.

-It is possible that, on seeing the questions that required a free-text response, some respondents determined that they did not have time to complete the survey and then returned to complete it later.
-As the survey did not allow respondents to return to a partially complete survey, it is possible that the number of partial responses is an overestimate as some respondents may have submitted a complete response later (meaning one respondent could have submitted both a partial and a complete response).
+It is possible that, on seeing the main body of questions that required a free-text response, some respondents determined that they did not currently have time to complete the survey and then returned to complete it at a later date.
+As the survey did not allow respondents to return to a partially complete survey, it is possible that the number of partial responses is an overestimate as some respondents may have submitted a completed response later (meaning one respondent could have submitted both a partial and a complete response).